Twenty-one years ago today I gave birth to my first son.

 - Evenly add crumb mix into the bottom of each muffin tin.
 Use 1/4 cup round measuring cup to press down crumb mixture.

 - Bake in oven for 5 minutes.

-- In mixer, add cream cheese and whip on high until fluffy.
+- In mixer, add cream cheese and sugar and whip on high until fluffy.

 - Lower to low speed and add vanilla, and each egg one at a time, until completely blended.

 - Pour even amount of cream cheese mix on top of crumb mix till full to top.